UndeadZeratul/Hazardous-Looting/README.md

  A baseclass called HDHarmfulBox, which upon spawning will:
  - Collide with a player class, then spawn a payload defined by:
  ```
  - damagemin      (minimum forced damage),
  - damagemax      (maximum forced damage),
+ - burnmin        (minimum forced immolation),
+ - burnmax        (maximum forced immolation),
  - damagetype     (the type that the forced damage is),
+ - givetargetbody (whether or not to give the target 'body' (enable for melee-type damage)),
  - prize          (item to spawn for the player's troubles.
 Can be blank ("")),
  - visualaid      (vfx actor to spawn (eg, smoke, flames, etc).
 Can be any actor...).
  ```
  # Compat
   Supports monsters from the following mods by default: